Today, many mothers

 stay on top of a fast-changing career, while others enjoy the

-intellectual stimulation, camaraderie, and sense of purpose and
+intellectual stimulation, friendship, and sense of purpose and

 stay at home can be a tough one for new mothers.
 There are no